Table of Contents

 One of them is with TouchOSC, when configuring bi-directional communication with a control that is not able to send messages for example a label or a LED:

-• Choose “Manually Create Message…” and give the name of the LED you want to map in Live (e.g. /1/led1),
+Choose “Manually Create Message…” and give the name of the LED you want to map in Live (e.g./1/led1

-• In Live activate the MIDI learn mode and select the control you want to map with the LED,
+), When the message is displayed in the list, assign a MIDI Control Change event, In Live activate the MIDI learn mode and select the control you want to map with the LED, Back to OSCulator, click in the activity monitor corresponding to the/1/led1

-• Disengage learn mode in Live, and use the mapped control, this will create a back-mapping entry in OSCulator, thus changing the status of the LED in TouchOSC.
+message (this will have the effect of sending the assign MIDI message to Live), Disengage learn mode in Live, and use the mapped control, this will create a back-mapping entry in OSCulator, thus changing the status of the LED in TouchOSC.

 Keeping the main window on top of all others